 The following figure shows Watson Assistant architecture that’s common for all implementations.
 In this architecture:

 Users interact with the assistant through one or more of these integration points:

-A virtual assistant that you publish directly to an existing social media messaging platform, such as Slack or Facebook Messenger.
+A virtual assistant that you publish directly to an existing third-party messaging platform, such as WhatsApp with Twilio, Slack, or Facebook Messenger

 The assistant receives user input and routes it to the dialog skill.

 The dialog skill interprets the user input further, then directs the flow of the conversation.
 The dialog gathers any information it needs to respond or perform a transaction on the user’s behalf.